01 of 06

 Once the soap has reached a really light trace, and you've added your fragrance or essential oil, it's time to add the salt.

-- 100% of the entire soap batch amount
+- 100 percent of the entire soap batch amount

-- Some lesser amount of salt - often 50-70% of the total oils in the recipe
+- Some lesser amount of salt, often 50 to 70 percent of the total oils in the recipe

 04 of 06